Adrien-G/N64PPLEditorC/README.md

 ### movie part (fourth tab)

+please follow explanation on the specified tab. more information will be probably delivered later for best describing modification.

 ### Audio part (fifth tab)

+no explanation for now, i will write specific document, because it has few requirements and technics things. (not veryy complicated, but take huge time)
 ### Button Modify ROM part

 This button is for write to the rom the content that you modify.